bubsinthemountains/odin-recipes/README.md

 # odin-recipes
-etting up a new basic recipe website for TOP project Currently, I have one recipe added
+etting up a new basic recipe website for TOP project Currently, I have three recipes added.